shibumi/shibumi.dev/content/posts/bandwidth-tests-with-iperf3.md

 ---
-title: "Bandwidth tests with Iperf3"
+title: "Bandwidth tests with iperf3"
 date: 2020-02-03T20:29:24+01:00
 draft: false
 ---

-If you ever come to the need of a simple bandwidth test for your server or client, you can setup a bandwidth test via Iperf3.
+If you ever come to the need of a simple bandwidth test for your server or client, you can setup a bandwidth test via iperf3.

-On the server do:
+For starting an iperf3, just use `iperf3 -s`:
 ```
 ❯ iperf3 -s
 -----------------------------------------------------------
 Server listening on 5201
 -----------------------------------------------------------